unicode-org/message-format-wg/spec/data-model/README.md

 ## Patterns

-Each `Pattern` represents a linear sequence, without selectors.
+Each `Pattern` is a standalone linear sequence of text and placeholders that represents the output of a message.

 Each element of the `Pattern` MUST either be a non-empty string or an `Expression` object.
+String values represent literal _text_.
+String values include all processing of the underlying _text_ values, including escape sequence processing.
-String values represent literal _text_, while `Expression` wraps each of the potential _expression_ shapes.
+`Expression` values wrap each of the _expression_ shapes.
-The `Pattern` strings are the "cooked" _text_ values, i.e. escape sequences are processed.

 Implementations MUST NOT rely on the set of `Expression` interfaces being exhaustive, as future versions of this specification MAY define additional expressions.